Serencp

 2. PTY Master: Real-time data from/to the VM via the child bridge.

-3. Unix Socket: Listener for external terminal connections.
+3. Unix Input/Output Sockets: Listeners for external terminal connections.

-4. Unix Clients: Active terminal sessions connected to the Unix socket.
+4. Unix Clients: Active terminal sessions connected to the Unix sockets.

 When the VM disconnects, the parent detects the PTY closure and automatically restarts the bridge child to maintain persistence.